 - Identification of specific barriers to learning through discussions with class teachers and parents/carers

 - Recognising barriers to learning for children in our community and disadvantaged children in general

 - Creating appropriate interventions to combat identified barriers to learning

 Further principles being developed to ensure our pupil premium children make progress:

 - Improving day to day teaching for all

 - Ensuring all staff are aware of who their pupil premium and vulnerable children are

 - Ensuring all staff are involved In the analysis of data for pupil premium children

 - Increasing parental engagement

-For information on how we have spent the Pupil Premium Grant and the effect that it has had plus, information of how we plan to spend the grant in this current academic year, please download our:
+For information on how we have spent the Pupil Premium Grant last year and the effect that it has had plus, information of how we plan to spend the grant in this current academic year, please see below: